 Here are some examination preparation materials that I recommend:

-- PMP Exam Prep, 8th Edition–Updated: Rita’s Course in a Book for Passing the PMP Exam is one of the best prep books out there, and it’s updated for the most recent PMBOK® Guide and exam.
+- PMP Exam Prep guide from Rita Mulcahy is one of the best prep books out there.
 You might just learn some things about project management while you go through it, but you will definitely get the insights you need to pass the exam.
 You’ll find many other resources offered by the author to help you pass the examination.
-If you’re serious about passing the exam and want to use a prep book to do so, use the link on the right and get this book today.
-The lowest price I know of for this book is here.
+If you’re serious about passing the exam and want to use a prep book to do so, get this book today.
+I normally find the lowest price here.

 - A must-have reference comes from PMI: A Guide to the Project Management Body of Knowledge: PMBOK® Guide.
 If you join PMI (I recommend you do), you can get a free electronic version of the PMBOK® Guide.
 If you prefer paper, get it for a great price at Amazon.
 The PMBOK® Guide doesn’t read like a novel!
 But it’s important for you to read.
 Approximately 75% of the questions on the PMP® exam are from A Guide to the Project Management Body of Knowledge (PMBOK® Guide) so make sure you read it at least once–and probably a good idea to read it twice.
 It’s not sufficient by itself to help you pass.
 I know a good project manager that only used the PMBOK® Guide, reading and re-reading it multiple times, which would be enough to put the best of us to sleep.
 Unfortunately, he didn’t pass the examination.
 You need this guide for reference but you’ll need other prep material to supplement it.